 However, unlike the .bashrc file, it gets executed every time a user logs into a system.

 In simple words, it is invoked when you enter your username and password to log in on your Linux system.
 This login can be both local or remote.
-It is different from a regular bash shell invocation and is seen as a login shell mode session.
+It is different from a regular bash invocation and is seen as a login shell mode session.

 Like we discussed earlier, the dot signifies that this is a hidden file.
 It contains a set of data which defines all the configurations for the current login shell for the user.
 These configurations include setting up or editing things like the environment variables, shell history, completion, command aliases among others.
-Each user has their own .bash_profile file which stores all the configurations for the particular user.
+Each user has their own .bash_profile file, which stores all the configurations for the particular user.
 Whenever we create a new user on our system, Linux will generate a new default .bash_profile file for it.

 What can we do with the .bash_profile file?

 The most common use of the .bash_profile file is to set up custom environment variables for different users.
 In practice, the usage of the .bash_profile file is the same as the usage for the .bashrc file.
 Most .bash_profile files call the .bashrc file for the user by default.
-Then why do we have two different configuration files?
+Then why do we have two different config files?
 Why can’t we do everything using a single file?

 Well, the short answer is freedom and convenience.
 The longer answer is as follows: Suppose, You wish to run a system diagnostic every time you log in to your Linux system.
-You can edit the configuration file to print the results or save it in a file.
+You can edit the config file to print the results or save it in a file.
 But you only wish to see it at startup and not every time you open your terminal.
 This is when you need to use the .bash_profile file instead of .bashrc

 Shells are one of, if not the most powerful tools available to a Linux user.
-Without shells, it is practically impossible for a person to utilise the features and functionality offered by the kernel installed on their system.
-With the bash shell configuration files such as .bashrc and .bash_profile, we can customise our experience using the shell to suit our needs to a fine degree.
+Without shells, it is practically impossible for a person to utilize the features and functionality offered by the kernel installed on their system.
+With the bash shell configuration files such as .bashrc and .bash_profile, we can customize our experience using the shell to suit our needs to a fine degree.
 It can help us make our work efficient and easier.

-We hope this tutorial was able to help you to get understand the concept the .bashrc and the .bash_profile file, along with how we can make the most out of these configuration files.
+We hope this tutorial was able to help you to get understand the concept of the .bashrc and the .bash_profile file, along with how we can make the most out of these configuration files.
 If you have any feedback, queries or suggestions, feel free to reach out to us in the comments below.